cmarcum/DAC-Report/README.md

 # Report Generation

-One of the features of this package is the ability to generate a DAC-specific summary report for a given window of time.
-For example, to generate the NIAID DAC report for all activities occurring between the first of January, 2015 and the end of June, 2015:
+One of the key features of this package is the ability to generate a DAC-specific summary report for a given window of time.
+For example, to generate the Central-DAC report for all activities occurring between the first of January, 2015 and the end of June, 2015:

 ```
 compile.dac.report(dac='CDAC',author='Committee Chair', start.date='2019-01-01', end.date='2020-01-01')
 ```

-This function uses an internal R Markdown template that compiles its output to a Microsoft Word (.docx) document.
+This function uses an internal R Markdown template that compiles its output to a Microsoft Word (Report.docx) document.
 The report will automatically open using whatever compatible software you have available (i.e., MS-Word, Office 365, LibreOffice).
 The report contains figures, tables, and basic summary interpretation.
-Be sure to save this report to your Desktop or other appropriate location as it is only stored in a temporary location while it's open.
-Close the opened .docx file before generating a new one to avoid errors.
+Be sure to save this report to an appropriate location as it is only stored in a temporary location while it's open.
+Users must close the opened Report.docx file before generating a new one to avoid errors.